cyverse/operation-sanity/readme.md

 `export SANITYUSER=myAtmoUsername`
 `export SANITYPASS=myAtmoPassword`
 `export SANITYURL="https://atmo.iplantcollaborative.org"`
-Of course, the URL can be any installationg of Atmosphere.
+The URL can be any installation of Atmosphere.

 Then source it: